SupermethodHQ/ex_stl/README.md

 It's important to understand how periods, time series, and seasonality relate to each other.
 A time series is a sequence of data points measured over time, which can contain various patterns.
 Seasonality refers to regular, predictable patterns that repeat at fixed intervals.
 The period parameter specifies exactly how many data points make up one complete seasonal cycle.

-For example, with daily data, a weekly seasonality would have a period of 7, monthly patterns would have a period of 30 (approximately), and yearly patterns would have a period of 365.
+For example, with daily data, a weekly seasonality would have a period of 7, monthly patterns would have a period of ~30, and yearly patterns would have a period of 365.
 STL requires at least two complete seasonal cycles (periods) in your data to accurately identify and separate the components.

-If you're analyzing weekly patterns [`period: 7`], your time series must contain at least 14 data points.
+If you're analyzing weekly patterns e.g. `decompose(series, 7)`, your time series must contain at least 14 data points.
 This minimum data requirement ensures the algorithm can distinguish between true seasonal patterns and random fluctuations.
 When selecting your period, consider the dominant cyclical pattern in your data and ensure your series is long enough to cover multiple complete cycles of that pattern.

 ```elixir
 # Create a time series with dates